tic-tac-token/ttt-book/src/chapters/4/tracking-points.md

 # Tracking points

 Rather than just counting wins, let's create a more complex points based leaderboard.
-We can issue points based on the number of turns it takes to win: a gin in three moves should be worth more than a win in five.
+We can issue points based on the number of turns it takes to win: a win in three moves should be worth more than a win in five.

 Let's award 300 points for a 3-move win, 200 for a 4-move win, and 100 for a 5-move win: